icaroribeiro/hash-code-challenge/README.md

 ### 6.1 Microservice 1

-(P.S., these tests involve removing the record related to the promotion of discounted dates from the test database if it already exists).
+(P.S.
+These tests involve removing the record related to the promotion of discounted dates from the test database if it already exists).

 ### 6.1.1 Services